zcutlip/mock-op/README.md

     pip install pyonepassword

+> Note: As the response generation API uses `pyonepassword` under the hood, it is limited to `op` commands and subcommands that `pyonepassword` knows about.

 Then generate and record responses in the following order:

 1. Obtain master password for the 1Password account